A131 autoroute

-The A131 Autoroute starts at in the outskirts of Le Havre and ends near Bourneville-Sainte-Croix close to exit 26 on the A13.
+The A131 Autoroute starts near Bourneville-Sainte-Croix close to exit 26 on the A13 and ends at the outskirts of Le Havre.

-It is operated by the Société des Autoroutes de Paris Normandie (SAPN).
+It is operated by the SANEF Paris Normandie and DIR Nord-Ouest.
 Its total length is 36.3 km.
 Apart from the Pont de Tancarville where a toll is applicable, the motorway is toll-free.
-Junctions on the A131 are not numbered.
 The road section on the Pont de Tancarville is renumbered RN182 to allow non-motorway traffic to cross the Seine.